 Naiya Mehta, Esq.

-Federal Attorney to Investor
+From Attorney to Investor to Retired at 40

 • J.D., University of Illinois College of Law